 “Even if I didn’t love him, he has Celeste.
 He will never give up while she’s alive.
 Will you take me to her, after I’ve seen Hope?”

 “Yes.
-Promise him that you will protect her.”
+Promise him that you will care for her.”

 “I will.
 Where is she now?”